UPDATED for 2018-19 Season

-Therefore, to help your task, we have filtered down all those choices to a more manageable list on each beach, with White Sand Beach and Lonely Beach the most popular areas, closely followed by Klong Prao Beach and Kai Bae Beach.
+To help you on your way, we have filtered down all those choices to a more manageable list on each beach, with recommendations, tips, brief descriptions and prices.

-Here, on this page, we kick-start your hunt for that perfect room by picking out some of the most popular Koh Chang resorts in each area on both the west coast and east coast of the island.
+Here, on this page, to kick-start your hunt for that perfect spot, we pick out some of the most popular Koh Chang resorts in each area on both the west coast and east coast of the island.

 Why not select your dates above and start your search now!

-For mid range accommodation, Cookies Hotel, Du Talay, Banpu Resort and Alina Hotel all fit the bill, their rates hovering around 3,000bt.
+For mid range accommodation, Cookies Hotel, Banpu Resort, Apple Beachfront, Bamboo and Alina Hotel all fit the bill, their rates hovering around 3,000bt.
 Alongside them, you’ll also find plenty of cheaper resorts and bungalows, where you can secure deals for 1,000bt to 1,500bt.

 The main backpacker quarter is found down on the sand at the northern end, with cheap rooms from 500bt at places like Independent Bo.

-Head to Klong Prao Beach for some of the most upmarket Koh Chang resorts at The Dewa and The Emerald Cove.
-Well appointed rooms, slick service, feature swimming pools and spas are of course standard
+Head to Klong Prao Beach for some of the most upmarket Koh Chang resorts at The Dewa, The Emerald Cove and Santhiya Tree.
+Well appointed rooms, slick service, feature swimming pools and spas come as standard, rates from around 5,000bt to 18,000bt a night.

-With plenty of other great places such as Centara Tropicana Resort, Ramayama Resort, Aana Resort and Spa and Santhiya Tree (formerly Panviman Resort), no question, you are spoilt for choice on this beach.
-Expect rooms to cost 3,000bt upwards.
+With plenty of other great places such as Centara Tropicana Resort, Ramayama Resort, Aana Resort and Spa and Barali Beach Resort, no question, you are spoilt for choice on this beach.
+Expect rooms at those to cost 3,000bt upwards.

-Up by the road and at the far northern end of the beach, you can still find much cheaper rooms and the odd traveller resort, 500bt to 1,500bt as a guide, with Tiger Huts, Blue Lagoon Bungalows, Boonya Resort just a few of the names to look out for.
+Up by the road and at the far northern end of the beach, you can still find cheaper rooms and 2/3 star resorts, 500bt to 3,000bt as a guide, with Noren Resort, Boonya Resort, The Gallery, Tiger Huts and Blue Lagoon Bungalows, just a few of the names to look out for.

 Lonely Beach, at the other end of the island, is the backpackers’ centre, with 100’s of suitable rooms for travelers on a budget.

-Expect shared bathroom and paper thin walls at the cheap end of the scale, 250bt to 400bt.
-Or you can stay in some better quality bungalows at smaller resorts like Sea Flower, Oasis, Paradise Cottage and on the sand itself, Nature Beach Resort.
+Expect shared bathroom and paper thin walls at the cheapest end of the scale with prices in the 250bt to 300bt range.
+Hostels with dorms, mixed and single sex are similarly priced.
+Or you can stay in smaller resorts at places like Oasis, Magic Garden, Sea Flower, Kachapura, Paradise Cottage and on the sand itself, Nature Beach Resort, prices from 600bt to 2,500bt.

-Bhumiyama Beach Resort moves things into more upscale territory with rooms from 3,000bt and recently, there have been two great boutique resorts additions at Warapura Resort and Nest Sense.
-Accommodation in those two starts at 2,500bt, going right up to 5,000bt or more per night.
+Bhumiyama Beach Resort moves things into more upscale territory with rooms from 4,000bt.
+Lonely Beach is also home to two great boutique resorts at Warapura Resort, 1,800bt to 3,000bt a night and Nest Sense, where a standard room starts at 4,400bt, going up to 8,800bt for a pool villa.

 Kai Bae Beach has three fabulous top end resorts, the Awa Resort, The Chill and Gajapuri Resort, all in a row on the sea, right in the middle of town.
-Their rooms come in at 2,500bt at the lower end of the scale, but go a lot higher than that.
+Their rooms come in at 4,500bt at the lower end of the scale, but go up to 17,500bt for the pool villas.

 At the southern end, Seaview Resort remains very popular after all these years and you’ll not go far wrong at smaller resorts like KB Resort, Kai Bae Beach Resort, The Stage or The Garden Resort.
-Rooms here once again in that 2,500bt bracket.
+Rooms here range from 2,500bt thorugh to 9,000bt for a honeymoon suite

-For more straightforward bungalow accommodation, try Porn’s Bungalows, Paradise Bungalows and Sea Breeze.
-For backpackers, Siam Cottages ticks most boxes.
+For more straightforward bungalow accommodation, try Porn’s Bungalows, Paradise Bungalows and Sea Breeze, 1,500bt to 2,500bt.
+For backpackers, Siam Cottages ticks most boxes, 700bt a night.

-Chai Chet Beach is often overlooked, but its reputation continues to grow with the addition of the terrific Flora i Talay for flashpackers (bungalows from 1,800bt) and Pajamas, next door, for backpackers (500bt).
+Chai Chet Beach is often overlooked, but its reputation continues to grow with the addition of the terrific Flora i Talay, bungalows from 3,200bt and Pajamas, next door, for backpackers (430bt dorm beds).

 Both of these are just down the road from the highly recommended Paradise Resort and Spa, one of Koh Chang’s best long-running resorts, where bungalows start at 3,500bt upwards.